Spearfishing trips for the whole family.

 Virginia Near/Offshore

-Virginia is an up-and-coming state for offshore diving on weather buoys, lobster pots at the canyons, and 2 wind turbines with many more coming.
-The nearshore Chesapeake Light can always save the day too.
+Virginia is an up-and-coming state for offshore diving on weather buoys, lobster pots at the canyons, and over a hundred wind turbine monopiles.
+The nearshore Chesapeake Light can always save the day.
 Species: cobia, amberjack, false albacore, mahi

 Starting at $1,050 per diver